You want smart political talk without the meltdowns?

 Isn't it surveillance?

-But the the the likelihood wiretapping means someone intentionally targeted you and wanted to intercept your phone call.
+But the likelihood that wiretapping means someone intentionally targeted you and wanted to intercept your phone call.

-They thought you were up to something bad and they wiretapped you and listened in for a pair of time to find out if that's true.
+They thought you were up to something bad, and they wiretapped you and listened in for a period of time to find out if that's true.

 What's really going on is that there's one giant wiretap.

-Any American emails, tax overseas is likely to be captured by the NSA.
+Any American who emails texts overseas is likely to be captured by the NSA.

-It's supposed to sit sit segregated in the NSA files and it's supposed to be the Crown Jewel.
+It's supposed to sit segregated in the NSA files, and it's supposed to be the crown jewels.

 No one should look at it unless there's a really good national security interest.

-Now what you have is the the ease that Obama allowed to have that you could access that American information very easily for the very simple excuse, I might want to this might help me better understand my job or the intelligence I'm reading.
+Now what you have is the ease that Obama allowed to have that you could access that American information very easily for the very simple excuse, I might want to, this might help me better understand my job or the intelligence I'm reading.

 If it's that easy to get intercepts after the fact, it's basically a new form of espionage, right?